Posted on September 10, 2018 by Andrea Six

 “I hope people come here and see the city the way I saw the city the first time I came here,” Sonny said.
 “There’s nothing I really do to change anyone’s experience in the city, I’m just going to point out a few things.”

-My City Savannah Tour is about $23 per person and can accommodate up to 30 people.
+My City Savannah Tour is $25 per person and can accommodate up to 30 people.
 Tours take place Monday-Saturday at 11 a.m. starting at Abe’s on Lincoln, located at 17 Lincoln St., and private tours are available upon request.
 For more information about the tours or to make a reservation, call (912) 308-8976 or go to mycitysavannahtour.com.